mikemartin/coatesgroup/content/collections/products/software.md

 hero_image: products/software/img_software_hero.jpg
 show_product_tabs: false
 overlay_opacity: 100
-text: 'Our proprietary CMS, SwitchboardTM with sophisticated integration capabilities allows you to manage your digital merchandising touchpoints both in the restaurant and in the drive thru via a single solution.'
+text: 'Switchboard™, our dynamic and innovative content management system (CMS) offers sophisticated integration capabilities and creates a seamless, connected ecosystem for your brand.
+Enjoy a single solution that enables dynamic, data-driven menu content across all hardware touchpoints and ensures an engaging ordering experience for customers.'
 ---